TankerHQ/user-token-go/README.md

 # User token generation

-Please see https://tanker.io/docs/spec/user-token/ for usage
+Please see https://tanker.io/docs/latest/guide/server/#in_go for a usage example.